 Funding Opportunity: Family, Friend and Neighbor Caregiver Supports

-This funding opportunity will support family, friend and neighbor caregivers to build their networks, increase access to information and resources and provide professional development in support of building stable, responsive relationships with the children in their care.
-Eligible applicants for this opportunity include community-based organizations, community-based coalitions or public agencies that work with family, friend and neighbor caregivers serving Coloradans living on low income and those historically experiencing less power and privilege.
-Applicants are eligible to apply for up to three years of support.
+This funding opportunity will support FFN caregivers to build their networks, increase access to information and resources and provide professional development in support of building stable, responsive relationships with children in their care.
+Eligible applicants include community-based organizations, community-based coalitions or public agencies that work with FFN caregivers serving Coloradans living on low income and those historically experiencing less power and privilege.
+Applicants are eligible to apply for up to two years of support.

 We're here to help